The Edge of Destruction: Conception and writing

 On 16 October 1963, BBC TV's Controller of Programmes Donald Baverstock indicated that Doctor Who was only confirmed as a 13-episode show at the time, due to budgetary information.
-There was already several serials planned at this point, namely the four-part Doctor Who and the Tribe of Gum (later An Unearthly Child), followed by the seven-part The Mutants (later The Daleks), and the seven-part A Journey to Cathay (later Marco Polo); as a result, a new two-episode "filler" serial was required, in case the show was not renewed further.
+There were already several serials planned at this point, namely the four-part Doctor Who and the Tribe of Gum (later An Unearthly Child), followed by the seven-part The Mutants (later The Daleks), and the seven-part A Journey to Cathay (later Marco Polo); as a result, a new two-episode "filler" serial was required, in case the show was not renewed further.
 On 1 November, the serial was assigned to story editor David Whitaker to write, and Paddy Russell to direct.
 Since the serial had no budget and minimal resources, Whitaker took the opportunity to develop an idea conceived during the show's formative weeks: a character-driven story exploring the facets of the TARDIS.

 Whitaker wrote the script in two days, describing the process as "a bit of a nightmare".
 He drew upon influences of ghost stories and haunted houses, and producer Verity Lambert felt that the story captured audiences because of the conflict between the characters.
 To avoid complication with the Writers' Guild, Whitaker only received a writing credit for the serial, omitting his usual credit of story editor.
 When filming for the serial was deferred for a week due to issues with the previous serial, Russell left the project due to other commitments, temporarily replaced by associate producer Mervyn Pinfield; junior director Richard Martin was later handed the role.
 Frank Cox directed the second episode, as Martin was unavailable.
 Raymond Cusick designed the extra rooms in the TARDIS.
 Brian Hodgson of the BBC Radiophonic Workshop designed the serial's sounds, while the music was selected from a range of sample mood music from library discs, due to budgetary constraints.

 Filming

 Rehearsals for the first episode began on 13 January 1964, and it was recorded on 17 January in Lime Grove Studios, Studio D. William Hartnell initially complained about the script due to the number of lines, while Carole Ann Ford was sceptical of the characters appearing mad without reason; conversely, Jacqueline Hill and William Russell appreciated the chance to explore their characters in more depth.
 The second episode's rehearsals ran from 20–23 January, and recording took place on 24 January.
 The serial cost a total of £1,480, far less than the £2,500 granted for each episode.
-The Fast Return Switch label on the TARDIS console appears to be written in felt-tip pen.
-Exactly why this was done is uncertain; Cusick guesses that it was written during rehearsals as a guide, while Lambert surmises that it may have been written so that Hartnell could find the switch; both agree that the label was probably never intended to be seen.
-Ford states that she and Hartnell labelled controls on the TARDIS control panel during rehearsal, and assumed they would be blotted out before production.
+The Fast Return Switch label on the TARDIS console appears to be written in felt-tip pen; Cusick guessed it was written during rehearsals as a guide, while Lambert surmised it may have been written so Hartnell could find the switch, and both agreed it was probably never intended to be seen.
+Ford stated she and Hartnell labelled controls on the TARDIS control panel during rehearsal, and assumed they would be blotted out before production.